Lue (Glover) Wilson

 I am commited to the evidence that the relationship between the client and the therapist influences the progress of therapy, and my aim is to provide a place of safety and trust in which you can feel free to explore and express your thoughts and feelings.
 We will have a confidentiality agreement from the outset.
 The aim of counselling is to enable you to find and use your own resources to bring about the changes needed to allow you a more fulfilling life, and this can take a relatively few sessions or be over a fairly long period.
 I offer a timescale which suits your own pace, and the progress is reviewed regularly.

 My formal training and my own experience of personal therapy has enabled me to explore my own challenges and to evaluate my intuitive approach to life, which is what I now offer my clients in their search for change.
 I work to the benefit of my clients through the ethical framework of the National Counselling Society, with whom I am a registered and Senior Accredited member.
 You can check my registered status on the NCS website (www.nationalcounsellingsociety.org).
 The register is accredited by the Professional Standards Authority, meaning that I practice to an approved ethical standard. (https://www.professionalstandards.org.uk/what-we-do/accredited-registers).

 Sometimes people may have already experienced some counselling, or other therapy, and found that it has been wanting in some way - maybe not the right therapist, not the right therapy or not the right time.
 There need be no shame in starting again, or even in stopping again.
 Counselling is not right for everybody, and our first session together will be to assess as far as possible about how we can work together effectively.
-It will be slightly shorter than a full session of 60 minutes, and will cost half the price, but is aimed at both of us being as informed as we can be before we enter into an agreement to work together.
+It will be slightly shorter than a full session of 60 minutes, at a reduced rate, and is aimed at both of us being as informed as we can be before we enter into an agreement to work together.
 The use of the word 'together' illustrates how collaborative the process aims to be.
 Work with couples is set at 90 minute sessions.